jessepav/lacygoill-wiki-backup/vim/qf.md

 ## How to look for all the lines matching `pat` in $PWD, and send them to a running Vim server?

-                                    ┌ don't use the options `-RHIinos`;
+                              ┌ don't use the options `-RHIins`;
                               │ you don't know which program is started by `:grep`;
                               │ the options should be passed when setting 'grepprg' │
     $ vim --remote-send ':grep pat *<cr><cr>' --servername {name of the vim server}
                                          │
                                          └ bypass “press Enter” prompt

 Or:

-            $ nv -q 'grep -RHIinos pat *'
+    $ nv -q 'grep -RHIins pat *'
       │
       └ custom shell function

 ##
 # Limit the population of a qfl